BadgeApp

 We will gladly give credit to anyone who reports a vulnerability so that we can fix it.
 If you want to remain anonymous or pseudonymous instead, please let us know that; we will gladly respect your wishes.

-This is emphasized in the vulnerability report handling process doc/security.md, where the last step is giving credit.
+This is emphasized in the vulnerability report handling process docs/security.md, where the last step is giving credit.

 The project MUST have a documented process for responding to vulnerability reports.
 (URL required) [vulnerability_response_process]

-The vulnerability report handling process is documented in doc/security.md.
+The vulnerability report handling process is documented in docs/security.md.

 • Coding standards